peaceemenike/peaceemenike.github.io/README.md

 * Coaching and mentoring professionals
 * Creating tech-powered solutions in business and fashion

-Let’s connect and create something meaningful. 🤝
+Let’s connect and create something good and meaningful. 🤝